 Students are responsible for maintaining current American Heart CPR certification designed FOR HEALTHCARE PROVIDERS.
-Check carefully that the class offering is designed for healthcare providers rather than for community learners which would be called Heartsaver.
+Check carefully that the class offering is designed for healthcare providers.
 CPR classes that are fully online are not acceptable; demonstration of CPR skills must be done in person.
 CPR certification must be current throughout the entire Practicum course.
-Proof of certification must be provided to instructor before Practicum.
+Proof of certification must be submitted to ViewPoint no less than 30 days before Practicum starts.
 Lack of current certification will result in the student being unable to participate in the Practicum.
-LTC offers these courses on a regular basis.
+Lakeshore College offers these courses on a regular basis.